-Andrew J. Diamond is Professor of American Civilization at the Sorbonne in Paris, where he directs the Center for the Study of Politics and Society in the Anglophone World.
-He is the author or coauthor of numerous books and articles on race and politics in urban America, including Mean Streets: Chicago Youths and the Everyday Struggle for Empowerment in the Multiracial City, 1908–1969.
+Andrew J. Diamond is Professor of American History and Civilization at the Université Paris-Sorbonne.
+He is the author or coauthor of numerous articles and books on the history of race, politics, and political culture in the urban United States, including Mean Streets: Chicago Youths and the Everyday Struggle for Empowerment in the Multiracial City, 1908–1969.

 “Andrew Diamond’s wide-ranging and significant book movingly tells the history of Chicago, how it has become a tale of two cities, from the shimmering and branded opulence of the Loop to the poverty-filled and underserved streets of the South Side.
 And this isn’t, as Diamond makes clear, a matter of chance or culture, but of deliberate and long-standing policy decisions.
 This is an honest and truthful book for this difficult moment in history.”—Bryant Simon, author of Boardwalk of Dreams: Atlantic City and the Fate of Urban America